/**

 * - [end] {number}: End data point number.
 If not set, the end will be the last data point.

-* - [style.dasharray="2 2"] {object}: The first number specifies a distance for the filled area, and the second a distance for the unfilled area.
+* - [style.dasharray="2 2"] {string}: The first number specifies a distance for the filled area, and the second a distance for the unfilled area.

 * @name data․regions